getml/reflect-cpp/docs/supported_formats/cbor.md

 # CBOR

-For CBOR support, you must also include the header `<rfl/cbor.hpp>` and link to the tinycbor library (https://github.com/intel/tinycbor).
+For CBOR support, you must also include the header `<rfl/cbor.hpp>` and include the jsoncons library (https://github.com/danielaparker/jsoncons).
+Note that it is header-only.

 CBOR or Concise Binary Object Representation, is a JSON-like binary format with an emphasis on small binary sizes.